urin/moove/README.md

   ```
   Pre-compiled binaries will be in the directory `dist`.

-  ⚠  Binaries does not have execute permission in case of windows.
+  ⚠  Binaries does not have execute permission in case of building on windows.

 ## TODOs ✅

-- Add demos to README
 - Package for various platforms
 - Overwrite option
 - Exclude .gitignore option